-Brenda is a homegrown southern woman, mom to 3 wonderful kids, and wife to the man of her dreams.
+Brenda is a homegrown Southern woman, mom to three beautiful kids, and wife to the man of her dreams.
 She loves cooking for her family.

 About Apple Butter Custard Pie

 I grew up eating apple butter custard pie made by my grandmother.
 It is one of my favorite pies out there.
-Sadly, my grandmother passed away a few years ago, and I have not had it since.
+Sadly, my grandmother passed away a few years ago, and I have not had it.
 But earlier this year, I was going through her recipe box and came across the recipe for it.
-So I made it, and it was just how she made it—and it was amazing!
+So I made it, and it was just how she made it—unique!

-After doing some research, it turns out that apple butter custard pie came from a cookbook that was originally published in 1876 by the ladies of a Congregational Church in Marysville, Ohio.
-While this recipe has had changes made from the original, it is very cool to think that not only my grandmother made this, but possibly my great-grandmother, and so on.
+After doing some research, it turns out that apple butter custard pie came from a cookbook initially published in 1876 by the ladies of a Congregational Church in Marysville, Ohio.
+While this recipe has had changes made from the original, it is fantastic to think that not only my grandmother made this, but possibly my great-grandmother, and so on.
 If that is true, this would be my oldest handed-down-through-the-family recipe that I know of.

 Rate Apple Butter Custard Pie